chinitaberrio/localiser/README.md

 self sufficient. does not interact with behavior tree

-bag_input and bag_output arguments are required.
+bag_input and bag_output arguments are required to run in offline bag read mode.

 example usage: